 Rachid Drissi, PhD

 studies replicative senescence or cellular aging, believed to be a tumor suppressor mechanism by which normal cells limit cell proliferation to prevent genome instability and cancer.
-The long-term goal of our research program is to examine telomere disruption signaling to DNA damage pathway and senescence.
-We are also developing a combination therapy that includes telomere disruption to improve the outcome for children with brain tumors.
+The long-term goal of their research program is to examine telomere disruption signaling to DNA damage pathway and senescence.
+They are also developing a combination therapy that includes telomere disruption to improve the outcome for children with brain tumors.

-Dr. Fouladi moved to Cincinnati Children's in 2008 to direct the neuro-oncology program.
-She is currently chair for the CNS Tumor New Agent Committee for the Children’s Oncology Group.
-She is a member of the Steering Committee for the COG CNS Tumor Committee as well as the Developmental Therapeutics group at COG, and is a member of the Collaborative Ependymoma Research Network (CERN).
-She serves as local and national study chair (through CERN, COG and the Pediatric Brain Tumor Consortium) for clinical trials that test new approaches to treat children with very poor prognosis tumors such as high-grade gliomas and diffuse intrinsic pontine gliomas.
+serves as chair for the CNS Tumor New Agents/Relapse Committee for the Children’s Oncology Group, and as member of the steering committee for the COG CNS Tumor Committee and the Collaborative Ependymoma Research Network (CERN).
+She serves as local and national study chair for active open clinical trials that test new approaches to treat children with very poor prognosis tumors such as high-grade gliomas and diffuse intrinsic pontine gliomas.